 What is NFT, and how digital art differs from physical art?

 But before diving into the question itself, it would be best if we defined what NFT projects are.
 Imagine that you are an artist that lives in the 21 century.
-You really want to produce digital art, but how will you secure your digital art from fraud and people who want to steal it?
+You really want to produce digital artwork, but how will you secure your digital art from fraud and people who want to steal it?

 Leonardo Da Vinci was not facing any of these problems with his original painting of the Mona Lisa, as the only way for criminals to get it was to rob Leo.
-But the digital art piece is very different from what was ages ago.
+But the digital artwork’s piece is very different from what was ages ago.

 Well, it sets a special online signature for your artwork stored inside a blockchain.
-The signature is publically available to anyone, and it contains details about the true owner of the NFT, everyone who had ownership previously (buyers), and the time when it was sold (transferred).
+The signature is publically available to anyone, and it contains details about the rightful owner of the NFT, everyone who had ownership previously (buyers), and the time when it was sold (transferred).
 NFT without a signature is not inherently valuable, and just being an internet picture is a print of NFT.

 What will happen if someone takes NFT screenshots?

 Creators of the NFTs concept and the web3 community are geniuses regarding internet technologies.
 And, of course, they know what is happening on the net and about the number of fraudsters and other people who would like to get some easy money.
-Of course, NFT developers were creating their project thinking about how criminals would want to steal it, so they came up with a unique NFT signature.
+Of course, NFT developers were creating their projects thinking about how criminals would want to steal them, so they came up with a unique NFT signature.

 As you might remember from the previous paragraph, all the valuable data about NFT is inside a signature.
 If somebody will screenshot an NFT, he will not get access to the signature.
 It will just be a regular image of the artwork that he can share, look at and admire.